khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Command and Control/REAME.md

 # Command and Control

 ## Description

-Command and Control consists of techniques that adversaries may use to communicate with systems under their control within a victim network.
-Adversaries commonly attempt to mimic normal, expected traffic to avoid detection.
-There are many ways an adversary can establish command and control with various levels of stealth depending on the victim’s network structure and defenses.
+Command and Control (C2) refers to techniques that adversaries use to communicate with compromised systems and control them remotely.
+This includes methods for transferring tools into the environment, maintaining persistence, and exfiltrating data while often using encryption to evade detection.

 ## Techniques:
 ### T1105 - Ingress Tool Transfer
 #### Description:

-Adversaries may transfer tools or other files from an external system into a compromised environment.
-Tools or files may be copied from an external adversary-controlled system to the victim network through the command and control channel or through alternate protocols such as ftp.
-Once present, adversaries may also transfer/spread tools between victim devices within a compromised environment (i.e. Lateral Tool Transfer).
+Adversaries transfer tools or other files from an external system into a compromised environment.
+This technique involves using native system tools or PowerShell to download, extract, and execute malicious payloads from remote servers, often followed by cleanup activities to remove evidence of the transfer.

 #### Kibana Query Language Code (KQL):
 ```